paritytech/polkadot/roadmap/implementers-guide/src/runtime/paras.md

   executed in the context of a relay-chain block with number >= `relay_parent + config.validation_upgrade_delay`.
 If the upgrade is scheduled `UpgradeRestrictionSignal` is set and it will remain set until `relay_parent + config.validation_upgrade_cooldown`.
 In case the PVF pre-checking is enabled, or the new code is not already present in the storage, then the PVF pre-checking run will be scheduled for that validation code.
 If the pre-checking concludes with rejection, then the upgrade is canceled.
 Otherwise, after pre-checking is concluded the upgrade will be scheduled and be enacted as described above.
-* `note_new_head(ParaId, HeadData, BlockNumber)`: note that a para has progressed to a new head, where the new head was executed in the context of a relay-chain block with given number.
+* `note_new_head(ParaId, HeadData, BlockNumber)`: note that a para has progressed to a new head, where the new head was executed in the context of a relay-chain block with given number, the latter value is inserted into the `MostRecentContext` mapping.
 This will apply pending code upgrades based on the block number provided.
 If an upgrade took place it will clear the `UpgradeGoAheadSignal`.
 * `lifecycle(ParaId) -> Option<ParaLifecycle>`: Return the `ParaLifecycle` of a para.
 * `is_parachain(ParaId) -> bool`: Returns true if the para ID references any live parachain, including those which may be transitioning to a parathread in the future.